-Long starving for some sort of cash flow, Native American stand to benefit more than any other group from gambling casinos.
-Many tribes today are struggling to get by and the influx of revenue generated from casinos goes a long way in keeping them afloat.
+Native Americans benefit more than any other group from gambling casinos.
+Many tribes today struggle to get by, and the influx of revenue generated from casinos goes a long way in keeping them afloat.
 In 2009 alone, Indian reservation gambling generated about $26.5 billion in revenue, more than Atlantic City and Las Vegas combined.
-Tribes have long experienced a low quality of life and employment opportunities granted through casino ventures are in some cases, the difference between life and death.
+Tribes have long experienced a low quality of life, and employment opportunities granted through casino ventures are, in some cases, the difference between life and death.
 Although Indian reservations receive $4 for every $10 Americans spend at licensed casinos, these numbers plummet for tribes not located in densely populated areas.
 For this reason, it is pivotal that casinos are given the incentive to grow and expand.
-Given that many casinos have encouraged more and more Native Americans to become politically active, and repair their relationships with non-Indian people groups, Native Americans are sure to continue using their voice and newfound political leverage to influence politicians to continue expanding the gambling industry in the future.
+Given that many casinos have encouraged more and more Native Americans to become politically active and repair their relationships with non-Indian people groups, Native Americans are sure to continue using their voice and newfound political leverage to influence politicians to continue expanding the gambling industry in the future.

 The State of Gambling Abroad

-In many ways, especially economically, Europe operates as a single de facto state; yet, this isn’t exactly the case when it comes to gambling.
-There isn’t any sort of standard regulation that applies across Europe as individual jurisdictions are given discretion to apply their own rules and regulations.
-Of all the states, Italy’s rules are by far the most lax.
-This may speak to the fact that they lead all countries when it comes to gross revenue accrued through gambling, leading at 18 billion euros.
+In many ways, especially economically, Europe operates as a single de facto state; yet, this isn’t exactly the case for gambling.
+There isn’t any standard regulation that applies across Europe as individual jurisdictions are given the discretion to apply their own rules and regulations.
+Of all the states, Italy’s rules are by far the laxest.
+This may speak to leading all countries when it comes to gross revenue accrued through gambling, leading at 18 billion euros.
 The United States should closely observe the profound impact sports gambling has had on the European economy.
-Sports gambling serves as a plurality of all gambling revenues in Europe, topping off at 37% of all earnings, significantly higher than second place online poker.
-The U.S. has long been seen as Europe’s biggest imitator, and given the towering profit realized from sports betting on the continent, it is no surprise that the U.S. is once again following their big brothers footsteps.
+Sports gambling serves as a plurality of all gambling revenues in Europe, topping off at 37% of all earnings, significantly higher than second-place online poker.
+The U.S. has long been seen as Europe’s biggest imitator, and given the towering profit realized from sports betting on the continent, it is no surprise that the U.S. is once again following their big brothers’ footsteps.

 It’s the Economy Stupid!

-Back on U.S. soil, Nevada itself serves as a prototype to what officials can expect when online casino betting is given the tools necessary to take off.
-With the generation of $248 million dollars in revenue in 2017 alone, it is now time for all states to follow its lead.
+Back on U.S. soil, Nevada itself serves as a prototype of what officials can expect when online casino betting is given the tools necessary to take off.
+With the generation of $248 million in revenue in 2017 alone, it is now time for all states to follow its lead.
 The more numbers that come in, the more they prove just how large potential tax revenue could be.
 Even with the splitting of the dividends by multiple parties, all stand to benefit in some capacity or another.
 As said earlier, Rhode Island, a meager state in the upper northeast, is already witnessing the astonishing results of sports betting.
-Even if the states own figures seem to be a bit over confident, the frenzy surrounding the industry is hard to ignore.
-Aside from the hundreds of millions of dollars of unrealized revenue, sports gambling has the ability to create jobs in the states casinos, restaurants, and hotels.
-So as much as local politicians claim they care about their states economy, squandering the underlying demand of sports betting is doing a great disservice to their very constituents.
+Even if the states own figures seem to be a bit overconfident, the frenzy surrounding the industry is hard to ignore.
+Aside from the hundreds of millions of dollars of unrealized revenue, sports gambling has the ability to create jobs in the state casinos, restaurants, and hotels.
+As much as local politicians claim they care about their state’s economy, squandering the underlying demand for sports betting is doing a great disservice to their very constituents.